Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 15 slide

-The capybara (capybara) is the largest rodent on Earth.
+Capybara (capybara) is the most large rodent on Earth.
 This rodent lives near rivers and lakes, in wetlands.
 The capybara swims well.
 The weight of the animal reaches 100 kg, and the body length is more than 1 meter.
 Serves as a hunting object for local residents.

 16 slide